-The OEB has accepted an Assurance of Voluntary Compliance from Williams Operating Corporation.
+The OEB has accepted an Assurance of Voluntary Compliance from Gerdau Ameristeel Corporation.
 The Assurance responds to non-compliance related to operation in the wholesale market without a licence.

-The OEB has accepted an Assurance of Voluntary Compliance from Summitt Energy Management Inc. The Assurance responds to non-compliance related to the retraining of a salesperson.
+The OEB has accepted an Assurance of Voluntary Compliance from Alexian Energy Services Inc. The Assurance responds to non-compliance related to engaging in unit sub-metering without a licence.